Blackbird Has Spoken: Part 4

 Pop Goes the Weasel

 While Murphy interviewed Cloe, Officer Lockett was trying to get to the bottom of the situation between Stricklen and Muriel.

 "Come over here, Dr. Stricklen," said Lockett.
-They stood about ten feet away.
-Stricklen was grilled by officer Lockett, and the doctor lived up to his name "weasel."
+They stood ten feet away.
+Stricklen was grilled by officer Lockett, and the doctor lived up to the name 'weasel.'

 "Now listen...Megan is it?"
 Familiarity was a tool Stricklen used often to schmooze his way out of things or to entice or lure.

 "Cloe Ludlow threatened me while I was with her in the office.
-I went out to the desk and asked Muriel to call security."
+I went out to the desk and asked Ms. Hightower to call security."

-"What you need to know is that Muriel has been verbally abusing all the doctors and patients in the last few months."
+"What you need to know is that Ms. Hightower has been verbally abusing all the doctors and patients in the last few months."
 He lowered his voice for effect.
-"In my medical opinion, officer, Muriel is displaying symptoms of a type of dementia that present in agitation and aggression among other things.
+"In my medical opinion, officer, she is displaying symptoms of a type of dementia that presents in agitation and aggression among other things.
 I have evaluated and treated this condition many times in my work."

 "You've been here a week, is that correct?"

 "In this short time, how often have you observed such behavior from Ms. Hightower?
 Have you or anyone else reported her for this behavior or suggested her need for medical evaluation?"